Cancan2025/SEGA-NEX/README.md

 SEGA NEX is a fan-made operating system concept for a fictional SEGA video game console.
 The project explores the idea of what a SEGA console from the seventh generation (around 2006) might have looked like if SEGA had continued making hardware.

-## 🌀 Why did I want to make a fan‑made OS?
+## 🌀 Why I wanted to make a fan‑made OS?

 While I was learning Python and other programming languages, I wanted to create a fan-made OS, but I wasn't sure which PC OS to use.
 Then I decided to make a fan-made video game console OS, and I chose Sega.
 I wanted it to be a Sega video game console OS, but set in the seventh-generation era, alongside the Xbox 360, PS3, and Wii.
 It's also in memory of Sega's console creator, Hideki Sato, I was heard "he passed away on February 13, 2026" after I started planning the fan-made Sega console OS.
 So creating a fan-made Sega video game console OS sounded perfect for me.